surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added a class with the product type for WooCommerce products.
+	* Added a body tag class with the product type for WooCommerce products.
 * **Bugfixes**
 	* None.
 * **Developer Notes**